pantheon-systems/documentation/source/docs/articles/users.md

 With Pantheon for Agencies, you can build, launch, and run all your clients’ Drupal and WordPress sites through one dashboard.

-Learn how to [manage sites and teams with the Organization Dashboard](/docs/articles/organizations/managing-sites-and-teams-with-the-organization-dashboard/) or see the [Pantheon for Agencies FAQs article](/docs/articles/organizations/pantheon-for-agencies-faq/).
+Learn how to [manage sites and teams with the Organization Dashboard](/docs/articles/organizations/dashboard/) or see the [Organization FAQs article](/docs/articles/organizations/faq/).

 ##See Also
 - [Change Management](/docs/articles/organizations/change-management/)